dokku/dokku/docs/advanced-usage/registry-management.md

 dokku registry:set --global push-on-release
 ```

+#### Recovering from local image GC

+When `push-on-release` is enabled, Dokku treats the remote registry as the canonical store for app images.
+If a local image disappears - for example because a `docker image prune` cron ran, the host rebooted, or an operator removed it manually - subsequent commands that need the image (`ps:restart`, `ps:scale`, `dokku run`, `domains:add`, `certs:add`, etc.) will pull the missing tag back from the registry automatically.
+Per-app registry credentials configured via `registry:login` are honored during the pull.
+This recovery covers the deployed numeric tag pushed by the registry plugin - a missing `latest` tag will be ignored.

 ### Push extra tags

 To push the image on release with extra tags, set the `push-extra-tags` to a comma-separated list of tags via the `registry:set` command.
 The default value for this property is empty.
 Setting the property will result in the image being tagged with extra tags every release.